 New Mexico Down Payment Assistance Programs

-The New Mexico Mortgage Finance Authority offers help with closing costs and down payments to first-time buyers.
-It provides up to $8,000 as a 30-year second mortgage at a relatively low interest rate.
+The New Mexico Mortgage Finance Authority’s FIRSTDown program offers help with closing costs and down payments to first–time buyers.
+It provides up to $8,000 as a 30–year second mortgage at a relatively low interest rate.

 New York Down Payment Assistance Programs

-For example, SONYMA offers loans of up to $15,000 to first-time buyers who are recent college graduates and who are purchasing in certain communities in upstate New York.
-HPD is a New York City assistance program for eligible first-timers.
+SONYMA also offers loans of up to $15,000 for first–time buyers who are recent college graduates and who are purchasing in certain communities in upstate New York.
+HPD is a New York City assistance program for eligible first–timers.

 For links to other city and area programs in New York, check HUD’s list.